Consultative Service and Selling Series

 - Provide ideas for servicing and selling to different types of customers.

-- Listen actively and reflectively.
+- Show participants how to listen actively and reflectively.

 - Provide participants with tools to better understand their customer base and where they should allocate their time.